dkhamsing/apns-guide/README.md

     You'll must specify an export password when generating the pkcs12 file.

-#### Create the production/ad-hoc certificate ####
+#### Create the production APNS certificate ####

-In the above steps you created a development key and CSR for APNs.
+In the above steps you created a key and CSR for the sandbox APNS.
 To create an adhoc/production version:

   * Follow the above steps
   * When generating the certificate, select "Apple Push Notification service SSL (Production)" instead of the Sandbox option